jjradler/jjradler.github.io/blog/_posts/2025-01-23-seven-languages-seven-weeks-ruby-day2.md

 <u>Queues</u> could be implemented (a first-in-last-out structure) using a combination of `*unshift()` and `*.pop`, with new data arriving at array index 0 and the oldest (first-in) data popping off the end of the queue as a return value from `*.pop`.

-It also seems like linked lists could be implemented if the class `Integer` is modified at runtime to also include the link address or object ID of the next object.
+It also seems like linked lists could be implemented if the class `Integer` is modified at runtime to also include the link address or object ID of the next object object in the array.